BostonGene/pyigmap/steps/pyumi/README.md

 # pyumi step

-This step to preprocess FASTQ with UMI and/or CELL barcodes.
+This step to pre-process UMI and/or CELL barcodes in the FASTQ files based on the approximate regular expression matching (fuzzy RegEx).

 ## Parameters